RadDx logo

 Works with CT, MRI, ultrasound, and X-ray reports.

-Brain lesion is a broad descriptive term.
+Doctors use the term Brain Lesion when a scan shows is a broad descriptive term.
 It does not point to one specific diagnosis.
-Depending on the imaging pattern, it may represent old injury, inflammation, vascular change, infection, demyelination, tumor, or another process.
+Depending on the how it looks on the scan, it may represent old injury, , vascular change, infection, demyelination, tumor, or another process.
+The term does not establish the cause on its own, so what it means depends on how it looks, what else is in the report.
+Whether your symptoms fit.

 Also seen as: intracranial lesion, brain abnormality.